 Exactly when it acquired that name is unclear.
 But if you know Houston, you know that “hills” around here don’t much deserve that name.
 Notwithstanding the somewhat misleading images that marketed the city to migrants in early years, we don’t have lots of hills in these here parts.
 So why, I long wondered, was the corner of Rusk and Bagby called Baptist Hill?

-The earliest 2-D maps of the city don’t shed light on the question.
+The earliest maps of the city don’t shed light on the question.
 Here’s a crop from an 1866 map published with that year’s city directory, which shows the area in question as a blank polygon just to the right of the Episcopal and Masonic cemeteries.
 (Follow Rusk and Bagby to the corner where they meet.)

 Three years later, in the city’s 1869 map, that blank space has been platted, and you can see a rectangle captioned “Col. Baptist” on the corner of Rusk and Bagby.
 But this map also contains something new: a jagged line cutting across the orderly real estate rectangles nearby, with no buildings on the lots it passes through.